-Honoraria: the Council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; this is often as a cost saving measure when there is a vacancy, maternity leave etc. In 2015/16 there were four people in receipt of honoraria, two less than the previous year.
+Honoraria: the Council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; this is often as a cost saving measure when there is a vacancy, maternity leave etc. In 2016/17 there were three people in receipt of honoraria, one more than the previous year.

 Flexibility Allowances: certain members of staff (below management grades) are required to work outside of normal council working patterns.
 To compensate them for this flexibility they are paid a 10% supplement to their salary.
-As at by March 2016 there were fourteen people in receipt of this payment, including park rangers and street wardens.
+As at March 2017 there were twelve people in receipt of this payment, two less than the previous year.
 This allowance has been reviewed and agreement reached with trade unions that the allowance would not be paid in the future to any employees that were aware of the requirement for working 'unsocial' hours at the time they applied for the position; this is the main cause of the reduction of the number of people still in receipt of the allowance.

-Stand-by payments: these are paid to a small number of employees (thirteen in 2015/16, a reduction of seven from the previous year) who are on an out-of-hours on-call rota for specialist duties such as collecting stray dogs or attending noise complaints.
+Stand-by payments: these are paid to a small number of employees (twelve in 2016/17, a reduction of two from the previous year) who are on an out-of-hours on-call rota for specialist duties such as collecting stray dogs or attending noise complaints.
 The level of remuneration is £50 for each week of being on-call.